 Practice Essentials

-Pityriasis alba, a common skin disorder in children and young adults, most commonly between ages 3 and 16 years.
+Pityriasis alba (from Greek pityron ["bran"] and Latin albus ["white"]) is a common skin disorder in children and young adults, most commonly developing between the ages of 3 and 16 years.
 [1] It is characterized by the presence of ill-defined, scaly, faintly erythematous patches.
 These lesions eventually subside, leaving hypopigmented areas (see the image below) that then slowly return to normal pigmentation.
-The term is derived from the words pityriasis (scaly) and alba (white).

 Signs and symptoms